Kitchen Confidential: Synopsis

 Structured as a loose collection of humorous anecdotes, Kitchen Confidential is equal parts confessional narrative and industry commentary on the cooking trade.
 Bourdain has cited George Orwell's Down and Out in Paris and London (1933), with its behind-the-scenes examination of the restaurant business in 1920s Paris, as an important influence on the book's themes and tone.
 He details some of his personal misdeeds and weaknesses, including drug use.
 He explains how restaurants function economically and warns consumers of the various tricks of restaurateurs.
 For example, he famously advises customers to avoid ordering fish on a Monday as it is likely left over from the weekend or earlier.
 He also suggests avoiding well-done beef, since cheaper cuts are often substituted for the top-quality meat used for rarer orders.

-TV series
+Adaptations

 In 2005, the book was adapted into a television show of the same name, starring Bradley Cooper as a fictionalized Bourdain.
 The series was cancelled partway into its first season, and only 13 episodes were produced.

+The first two chapters of the memoir are the basis of the 2026 film Tony, starring Dominic Sessa as a young Bourdain.